readybytes/joomla-bootstrap3-template/README.md

 # Joomla 3 Template Overrides for Bootstrap v3
-Simplest template overrides for your Joomla!
-3.x website to make it compatible to Twitter Bootstrap v3.x
+The Simplest ever template overrides for your Joomla!
+3.x website to make it compatible with Twitter Bootstrap v3.x

-What it have
+What does it have?
 --------

-Bassically, you are seeing two folders
+It includes two folders :

-1. **frontbs3** - Which is a complete template
+1. **frontbs3** - This is a complete template.
-2. **overrides** - A system plugin to override three core files of Joomla!
-(To override some hard coding of Joomla! related to HTML and Bootstrap classes).
+2. **overrides** - This is a system plugin to override three core files of Joomla!
+(To override hard coding of Joomla! related to HTML and Bootstrap classes).

-Template overrides
+Template Overrides
 --------

-In the template **html folder** you will get the overrides of the following things
+In the **root/templates/YOUR_TEMPLATE/html/** you will get the overrides of the following files

 1. com_contact
 2. com_content